 Aubrey Daniels International

 The “safety plateau” is a well-known phenomenon in safety.
-Improvements begin to level off and often fail to get better.
+That is where safety improvements begin to level off and often fail to get better.
 Such an effect may be due to too little positive reinforcement; to thinning the reinforcement too quickly or to imprecise use of reinforcement.
-Because positive reinforcement always increases behavior, the data tells us that we are doing something wrong.
+In any event because positive reinforcement always increases behavior, data showing slow improvement and plateaus tells us that we are doing something wrong.
 What it is not telling us is that people are careless, don’t concentrate, don’t think or don’t care.

 Daniels actively blogs about performance systems, workplace safety and management issues, is frequently interviewed for major media outlets, and pens a regular guest blog for Talent Management Magazine.

 In addition to being a highly sought after keynote speaker at major association, conference and educational events, Daniels is the author of six best-selling booksincluding: Bringing out the Best in People: How to Apply the Astonishing Power of Positive Reinforcement, Measure of a Leader, Oops!
 13 Management Practicesthat Waste Time and Money (and what to do instead), and Safe by Accident?
 His books have been translated into Japanese, Chinese, Korean, Spanish and French and have been licensed in China, India, Indonesia, Japan, Korea, Romania and Saudi Arabia.